RhysAlfShaw/RhysAlfShaw/README.md

-- 👋 Hi, I’m @RhysAlfShaw
+- 👋 Hi, I’m Rhys Shaw
-- 👀 I’m interested in Computational Astrophysics/Science
+- 👀 I’m interested in Astrophysics and Artifical Intellegence!!
-- 🌱 I’m currently learning Fortran
+- 🌱 I’m currently learning Web Development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on SCIENCE!!
-- 📫 How to reach me ..
+- 📫 How to reach me ....

 <!---
 RhysAlfShaw/RhysAlfShaw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.